Damus

 WHEELER SECURITY GROUP profile picture

-My favorite “Master Prompt” looks like this:
+My favorite “master prompt” looks like this:

 Act as an expert in this field.
 Think step by step before answering.
 Explain everything as if I’m new to the subject.
 Don’t skip steps or assume prior knowledge.
 If you aren’t certain about something, say so.
 If there are better alternatives than what I’m asking about, explain them.
 End with a short list of practical next steps.